 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 2 we read verses from the Gospel of John in which Jesus Christ tells us how the Kingdom of God grows.
+In the Gospel of John Jesus Christ tells us how the Kingdom of God grows.

 In John 4: 35-38 He wants the disciples to see how many people are coming to Him, ready to hear the Good News of His teaching.
 He says, "...lift up your eyes and look at the fields, for they are already white for harvest."